takagi/marching-cubes/README.markdown

 *isolevel* --- a scalar value that specifies the threshold of mesh construction

 *triangles* --- a list of triangles

+*smooth-triangles* --- a list of smooth triangles

+## Example

+See example/ directory.

 ## Author